 Improved "Tables & Views" tab dialog, with support to map tables of different names.
 See documentation.

 Static data can now be checked in to version control.
-Data Compare for Oracle v5 is expected to include an accompanying feature to deploy these static data changes against a target database.
+Data Compare for Oracle v5 will be able to deploy these static data changes against a target database.

 Component(s) impacted: Source Control for Oracle SQL Compare 13 and SQL Monitor 7.1